These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Do you have a plan for your next music release?
 This can be a single, a music video, an EP, or an album.
-In our most popular series The Musician’s Guide to Marketing Plans, which we call Total Tuneups, we address the overlooked importance of having a marketing plan in place and went through the first five of fifteen elements to keep in mind when building a long-term strategy.
+In our most popular series, The Musician’s Guide to Marketing Plans, which we call Total Tuneups, we address the overlooked importance of having a marketing plan and go through the first five of fifteen elements to keep in mind when building a long-term strategy.

 Here in Part 2, we break down the next five elements for your music release so you don’t miss a single opportunity.

-If you didn’t get the chance to read through Part 1 The Nuts & Bolts I encourage you to please do so before reading this.
-This series comes from many years of collaborating with record labels and brilliant managers.
+If you didn’t get the chance to read through Part 1 – The Nuts & Bolts, please do so before reading this.
+This series comes from years of collaborating with record labels and brilliant managers.
 What we noticed separates the best artists and teams who get results vs. those who are floundering during their music release is planning.

 Musician Marketing Plan Guide Part 2 – Music Releases